the-turing-way/the-turing-way/book/README.md

 ## The Turing Way Book

 *For the main repo (where most of the issues live) please [follow this link](https://github.com/alan-turing-institute/the-turing-way).*

 All the text for each chapter lives inside its own folder in the `content/` directory.
 All figures associated to the chapters are stored in and linked from the `book/content/figures/` directory.
-Everything else is in the `website/` folder.
+Everything else is in the `website/` directory.

 ### Configuration

 - The table of contents (TOC) defines the order of chapters as they appear in the book.
 To change the TOC, please edit the `website/_data/toc.yml` file with correct information on file names and their relative locations in this repository.
 Documentation on controlling the TOC structure can be found on the [jupyter book website](https://jupyterbook.org/customize/toc.html).